Microsoft Teams Organization

 Finally, all users should know the difference between posting a file directly in the chat feed vs. uploading a document in the files tab and then sharing it.
 The latter is definitely recommended for an orderly file storage.

 In addition, Microsoft Teams document management can also be closely linked to SharePoint.
 In SharePoint, you can add metadata to documents to make them easier to find and much more.
-We will go into this separately in a later blog article.
+We will go into this separately in a later blog article, where we take a look at more options for improving Microsoft Teams organization.

 5. Regularly check and tidy up for better MS Teams organization